 Exceptionally qualified high school graduates who have fewer than 40 credit hours of college credit may be granted admission.
 These students must submit the high school official transcript showing a minimum GPA of 1.75 (or its equivalent such as GED), and copy of the diploma for admission.

 Maximum Transfer Requirements

-The maximum number of credit hours that can be transferred prior to enroll in SVU from another accredited institution towards a Bachelor degree at SVU is 72.
+The maximum number of 72 credit hours can be transferred prior to enrollment at SVU from another accredited institution towards a Bachelor degree at SVU.

 Lower Division Requirements